 Pneumonia

-Pneumonia is caused by an infection in your lungs.
+Pneumonia is an infection in the lungs.
 It can be serious, so it's important to get treatment quickly.

 What is pneumonia?

-Pneumonia is usually caused by an infection with bacteria or a virus.
-The infection causes inflammation (swelling) in your lungs.
-Parts of your lungs can then clog up with fluid, making it harder for you to breathe.
+Pneumonia is an infection that causes inflammation (swelling) in your lungs.
+It is caused by either a virus, bacteria, or fungi.
+Parts of your lungs can then fill up with fluid, making it harder for you to breathe.

-Pneumonia is serious and can make you feel very ill.
+Pneumonia is a serious condition that can make you feel very unwell.
+The most common symptoms include:

 -